 McDonald’s Dividend Growth Forecast

-So, I’m forecasting future dividend growth in the 5-7% range for 2022 and beyond.
+So, I’m forecasting future dividend growth in the 5-7% range for the foreseeable future.

 McDonald’s Financial Position

-A company’s financial position is important to understand.
+A company’s financial position is important to understand for dividend investors.
 Especially during a difficult business environment.

 A company’s credit rating can make a big difference between companies that struggle.
 And those who thrive during difficult times.